-Correct citation of references (section 263 PC)
+Correct citation of references

-References to scientific journals must be cited with the name and initials of the author (if there are several authors, only the name of the first author can be provided, followed by "et. al.").
-The full title and name or abbreviation of the scientific journal in which it was published must also be provided.
+References to scientific journals must be cited with the name and initials of the author (if there are several authors, only the name of the first author can be provided, followed by "et al.").
+The full title of the publication must be listed.
+The title of the publication gives a first indication of the scientific value of the reference and/or whether the reference is admissible.
+For example, a publication on pharmacokinetic data of a medicinal product is inappropriate to support clinical data of this medicinal product.
+The name or abbreviation of the scientific journal in which it was published must also be provided.
 The year or volume and page numbers are usually available for most scientific journals.
 For abstracts, the month and year of publication must be cited.
 Early publication in electronic format is by now a common practice.
 Here, the year, month and day, usually followed by a DOI number and [Epub ahead of print] in brackets are cited.
 This type of reference is permitted, but should be changed to the usual manner of citation once the details are available.
 This can be changed when the advertising materials are reprinted, for example.
 If a scientific journal is only published electronically, an e-number is provided instead of a page number (e.g. PloS One.
 2017 Jul 20;12(7):e0181256), followed by a DOI number, if available.
 If there are any questions, it is a good idea to contact the PubMed website.
 This website also lists the generally accepted abbreviations for scientific journals.